 Enjoy the aroma of holiday treats cooking over the hearth, costumed interpreters will tell stories of holidays past, and you’ll enjoy the sounds of the season from music in Mount Bleak House.
 Visit each of the houses in the park’s Historic Area and discover how the people who called Sky Meadows “home” celebrated the holidays in the past. $5.00 parking; 11:00 – 5:00

 Take a train ride on the Holiday Express, cruise on the U.S.S.
 Rudolph, take a spin on the Carolers Carousel, experience the Snowman’s Wagon Ride, play Gingerbread Man Golf or warm yourself by the fire and cook s’mores.
 Visit with Santa, enjoy hot chocolate and candy canes..
-Passes are $15 until Dec 2, $20 day of event.
-Registration required, follow the link.
+Passes are $15 until day before event, $20 day of event.
+Follow the link to register; limited tickets available at the park on day of event.
 10:00 – 4:00.

 Jingle on Lake Anne, is an annual holiday celebration for kids at Lake Anne Plaza in Reston.
 It includes a petting zoo, crafts, caroling, and a tree lighting, and the highlight every year—Santa’s thrilling arrival by boat.
-Be sure to stop in the Community Center to shop local at the 18th annual Gifts from the HeART exhibit.
-Farmers market begins at 8:00 AM; follow link for full schedule.
+Be sure to stop in the Community Center to shop local at the 18th annual Gifts from the HeART.
+Craft market begins at 8:00 AM; follow link for full schedule.

 Charming Clinton sparkles with spirit at the annual Holiday Horse Parade and costume judging.
-Visitors can also tour homes decorated for the holidays.
+After the parade, join in caroling at the park then tour homes decorated for the holidays.
 Free; 2:00 – 7:00.

 One of our favorite family events of the season is the holiday sing-a-long at Wolf Trap, featuring the U. S. Marine Band and other vocal groups.
 The free event begins at 4:00, but arrive early as parking fills up.
 Bring an unwrapped toy to donate, a bell for the jingle bell sing-a-long, and a candle for the closing candlelight procession during the last verse of Silent Night.
 Free; 4:00.